ubaldot/vim-helpme/README.md

 ![helpme](/helpme_preview.png)

+That's all!

+### Mapping

-Optionally, you can map a shortcut to call `:HelpMe` with something like this:
+You can map a shortcut to call `:HelpMe` with something like this:
 ```
 nnoremap <silent> <C-h> :HelpMe<CR>
 ```